The Best & Worst Foods for Neuropathy: A Diet Guide for Nerve Health

 Try to fill half your plate with vegetables at lunch and dinner.
 Fresh, frozen, or steamed—it all counts.

-2. Whole Grains
+Whole Grains & Legumes

 Oats, brown rice, quinoa, and whole wheat bread provide steady energy without spiking blood sugar.
 They’re also rich in B vitamins, especially B1, B6, and B12—essential for nerve function.
+Look for “100% whole grain” on food labels and choose unprocessed grains when possible

-3. Healthy Fats
+Healthy Fats

 Your nerves are coated in fat (called the myelin sheath), and healthy fats help keep that protective layer strong.